NCAR/sunstardb/README.md

  - postgreSQL database
  - python APIs for interactive access
  - TODO: a web front-end for basic reporting of database contents

+More information and announcements may be found at [[https://www2.hao.ucar.edu/sunstardb]].